djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 - Each post displays post engagement metrics in a footer section below post content:
   - Reaction count showing total number of reactions for each type (e.g., 👍❤️😂), with the order of highest to lowest count left to right.
   - Comments count with comment icon
-  - Tapping on comments count navigates to post details view focused on comments
   - Metrics use appropriate condensed format for large numbers (e.g., "1.2K" instead of "1,234")
-  - Tapping on reaction count opens a reaction details bottom sheet showing:
+  - Tapping on reaction count opens a reaction details bottom sheet
-    - Tabs for filtering by reaction type ("All", and individual reaction types, sorted highest to lowest count left to right)
-    - List of users who reacted with their profile pictures, names, reaction emoji and membership tags (admin, founder etc)
-    - Ability to load more reactions (lazy loading) when scrolling
-    - Sheet is dismissed by pulling it down or tapping outside of it.
 - Metrics are positioned in a clear footer section that separates them from post content
 - Metrics use appropriate text styles (smaller than post text, secondary color)
 - Metrics footer provides visual spacing between content and interaction buttons below
 - Zero counts never display (do not show "0" rather hide reaction/comment metric)
 - Highly engaging posts with many reactions/comments don't cause visual issues

+**User Story: View Reaction Details**
+As a mobile app user, I want to see who reacted to a post so I can understand who engaged with the content.

+**Acceptance Criteria:**
+- Tapping on reaction count opens a reaction details bottom sheet showing:
+  - Tabs for filtering by reaction type ("All", and individual reaction types, sorted highest to lowest count left to right)
+  - If there is no reaction (count = 0), hide from the filter view
+  - List of users who reacted with their profile pictures, names, reaction emoji and membership tags (admin, founder etc)
+  - Ability to load more reactions (lazy loading) when scrolling
+  - Sheet is dismissed by pulling it down or tapping outside of it
+- Bottom sheet has appropriate styling and animation when appearing/disappearing
+- Loading states while fetching reaction data
+- Error handling for failed data fetching with retry option

 **User Story: View Post Interaction Elements**
 As a mobile app user, I want to easily interact with posts through intuitive actions.